 It Was His Sled: George Bailey gets sent to an Alternate Future where he was never born.

 Jerkass Woobie: As a result of losing his son, Mr. Gower is a grumpy old man who is driven to drink and would have fatally poisoned a child if not for George's intervention; seeing his reaction to learning what he did and his fate in the alternate future is heartbreaking.
 Thankfully he gets better in the main timeline, his brief appearance showing that he has come back from despair, shaped back up and become a very good friend to George.

 Misaimed Fandom: In recent years, Mr. Potter has started to get a number of fans who see him as a representation of a good capitalist businessman.
-This requires ignoring his criminal action later in the film, he's cruelty mixed with his business tactics, and his cold disregard for anyone else at all.
+This requires ignoring his criminal action later in the film, his cruelty mixed with his business tactics, and his cold disregard for anyone else at all.

 Moral Event Horizon: Mr. Potter is a hateful and greedy man throughout the whole movie, but what he does to George near the end is where he crossed the line and became immortalized as one of the most memorable and hateful villains in cinema.